 We will work more closely with voluntary, community and social enterprise organisations, charities and the broader social care sector to improve people’s health and wellbeing.

 How we are involving local people

-To ensure we get really good detailed feedback, the majority of the engagement exercise will be delivered by local councils and NHS organisations, and will be based on local priorities.
-This will involve focus groups, face-to-face discussions and surveys.]
+To ensure we obtained detailed feedback, the majority of the engagement exercises were delivered by local councils and NHS organisations, and based on local priorities.
+This involved focus groups, face-to-face discussions and surveys.

-There will also be county-wide engagement using 1,700 members of the public who are part of our new Citizen’s Panel, surveys of GP practice participation groups (PPGs) and phone questionnaires with patients.
+County-wide engagement also took place with 1,700 members of the public of our Virtual Voices Panel, surveys of GP practice participation groups (PPGs) and phone questionnaires with patients.

 Read the engagement report.